karanmehta567/Springboot-API/README.md

 # Repo folder
 The repository folder contains interfaces that extend Spring Data JPA repositories.
 These interfaces handle data access and interactions with the database.
 # Controller folder
 The controller folder contains classes that handle HTTP requests and responses.
-API endpoint for POST req is /api/supplier.
+API endpoint for POST req is /api/supplier and for search is /api/supplier/query
 ### TODO
 For security and sensitive data purpose,used JWT bearer tokens.